a1an-na/QTM350_Final_Project/README.md

     ```
 3. In the scripts folder, open the `QTM350_Final_Project.ipynb` Jupyter Notebook to run the data cleaning scripts.
 This will create the dataset used for our analysis.
 4. To create other visualizations, open and run the code in the `life_expectancy.ipynb`, `under_5_mortality.ipynb`, and `adolescent_fertility.ipynb` notebooks.
-5. To render and preview the final report, run the following from your terminal:
+5. To render and preview the final website, run the following from your terminal:
     ```bash
     quarto render
     quarto preview